mp911de/logstash-gelf/src/site/markdown/stack-trace-filter.md

 ```

 The format of `StackTraceFilter.packages` is one package prefix per line.
 Every entry is tested against `startsWith`.
-These are not regular expressions and the entries do not support wildcards.
+These are not regular expressions, and the entries do not support wildcards.

 ## Verbose logging